-The Army tracks and reports quarterly environmental liability categories: Installation Restoration Program (IRP) and Building Demolition and Debris Removal (BD/DR) for active and BRAC installations, Military Munitions Response Program (MMRP) for active and Base Realignment and Closure (BRAC) installations, IRP and BD/DR for FUDS, and MMRP for Formerly Used Defense Sites (FUDS).
-The Army also reports other accrued environmental liabilities caused by environmental corrective action, environmental closure requirements, environmental response at operational ranges, asbestos, environmental disposal for military equipment weapons programs and chemical weapons disposal programs.
+The Army tracks and reports quarterly environmental and disposal liabilities for Army restoration sites including Installation Restoration Program, Military Munitions Response Program and Building Demolition and Debris Removal for active and Base Realignment and Closure (BRAC) installations and Formerly Used Defense Sites (FUDS).
+The Army also reports other accrued environmental liabilities caused by corrective actions, closure requirements, response at operational ranges, asbestos, environmental disposal for military equipment weapons programs and chemical weapons disposal programs.

 - What does the Army have planned?

 The Army performs ongoing testing of Cost to Complete packages, which provide the E&DL projections for environmental cleanup, closure or disposal at Army restoration and compliance related cleanup sites, in addition to testing internal controls, and develops and implements corrective actions for both.
 They also perform quantitative drill down analysis of posting to the Balance Sheet and will perform both internal and external validation for added assurance of audit readiness.